prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 ### Rewarded Video

+Displaying the **Rewarded Ad** is the same as displaying an Interstitial Ad, but it adds ability to handle reward.
 To display a Rewarded Ad follow these steps:

 ```kotlin
 // 1.
 Create a rewarded custom event handler for GAM ad server.